John P. McCown

-John Porter McCown (August 19, 1815 – January 22, 1879) was a career officer in the United States Army, fighting in the Mexican–American War and in the Seminole Wars.
-He also served as a general in the Confederate Army during the American Civil War.
+John Porter McCown (August 19, 1815 – January 22, 1879) was a Confederate general during the American Civil War and a career U.S. Army officer who saw fighting in the Mexican–American War and in the Seminole Wars.

 Early life and career

 John Porter McCown was born near the town of Sevierville, located in Sevier County, Tennessee.
 In September 1835 he entered the United States Military Academy at West Point, and graduated in July 1840 standing tenth out of 42 cadets.
 McCown was commissioned a second lieutenant and assigned to the 4th U.S. Artillery.
 He was promoted to first lieutenant on September 30, 1843.
 McCown then participated in the U.S. Army's military occupation of Texas in 1845 and 1846.

 McCown fought during the Mexican–American War and participated in the Battle of Cerro Gordo near Xalapa, Veracruz.
 He was brevetted to captain on April 18, 1847, for his conduct in that battle.
 He served as the 4th Artillery's Regimental Quartermaster from March 29, 1847 to January 12, 1849.

 After the war McCown served along the Rio Grande on frontier duty, and he was promoted to captain on January 9, 1851.
 During this time, McCown collected birds in the area, most of which he sent to ornithologist George Lawrence.
 Three of these species were found to be new to science and one, the McCown's longspur, was named in his honor; it has since been renamed the thick-billed longspur due to McCown's connection to the Confederacy.
 McCown also wrote a paper on the greater roadrunner in 1853.

 In 1856 and 1857 McCown fought during the Seminole Wars in Florida, and in 1858 he was part of the Utah War.
 He then was on garrison duty in the Nebraska Territory as well as in the Dakota Territory from 1858 into 1861.